 Earhart felt the flight proved that men and women were equal in “jobs requiring intelligence, coordination, speed, coolness, and willpower.”

 Willpower!
 If we don’t have this, then we have nothing.
 No matter if you draw the horse to water, if he doesn’t want to drink from it, he won’t.
-This is true to us as well.
+This is true for us as well.

-I may be going through some type of struggle and feel that I want to throw in the towel but if I have willpower to get out of the raging waters of life, then I will fight until the end and swim onto land.
+I may be going through some type of struggle and feel that I want to throw in the towel but if I have the willpower to get out of the raging waters of life, then I will fight until the end and swim onto land.